rust-stuco/lectures/week5/slides.md

 }
 ```

-* Takes and enum like an `Option<T>` or `Result<V, E>` type and *unwraps* it to reveal the inner value
+* Takes an enum like an `Option<T>` or `Result<V, E>` type and *unwraps* it to reveal the inner value
+* It should only be used when you expect an inner value, otherwise it will panic
     * Most common source of panics in Rust programs
-    * It should only be used when you expect an inner value, otherwise halt

 ---